AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 If the option Learning Path is enabled in the Admin account, the column "Type" will be populated with Learning Path in case learners are enrolled to it.

+>[!NOTE]
+>
-**Note:** If the flag is enabled and you use an existing connection, a few records may be missed.
+>If the flag is enabled and you use an existing connection, a few records may be missed.

 ### New connections